 Anthropologized physical training, voice training:

-The actors need to be able physically, mentally, emotionally to come near to the people whose stories they want to tell (the body language in different countries Iran, Iraq, Africa and so on are very different, as are the ways of using voice, singing, dancing).
+The actors need to be able physically, mentally, emotionally to come near to the people whose stories they want to tell (the body language in different countries Iran, Iraq, Rwanda, Congo and so on are very different, as are the ways of using voice, singing, dancing).

 Training in neutrality: